Winnipeg’s Valour Road

 Armed only with a pistol—Clarke had spent all his grenades—he continued to secure the trench.
 Two enemy officers leading a party of 20 men attacked, but Clarke fought back valiantly.
 Despite suffering a bayonet wound to the knee, Clarke fired his pistol and managed to kill all of them, save for one which he brought back as a prisoner.

 After emerging successful from overwhelmingly dire odds, Clarke was promoted to Sergeant and was later awarded the Victoria Cross for his “most conspicuous bravery.”
 Mere weeks later, Clarke would be heavily wounded by enemy artillery shells, and on 19 October 1916, he succumbed to his injuries.

 The third, Robert Shankland, was a Scottish immigrant who moved to Pine Street in 1911.
 Shankland was one of many young Canadian men who rushed to sign up when the war started.
-He joined the Cameron Highlanders of Canada (43rd Battalion) and, in June 1915, was sent to Britain along with the rest of the Battalion.
+He joined the 43rd Battalion, Canadian Expeditionary Force (Cameron Highlanders of Canada), and in June 1915 was sent to Britain along with the rest of the Battalion.

 Once in England, Shankland was promoted to Company Sergeant-Major.
 He demonstrated immense courage at Sanctuary Wood in Belgium, where he led stretcher-bearers to rescue wounded men on the battlefield.
 For this he was awarded the Distinguished Conduct Medal and again promoted, this time to Lieutenant.